MayaPosch/NymphCast/README.md

 On **Android**:

+**Note:** Poco for Android must be built using the patches provided with the [alternate Poco build system](https://github.com/MayaPosch/Poco-build) for certain network functionality to function.

 1. Download or clone the project repository.
 2. Compile the dependencies (LibNymphCast, NymphRPC & Poco) for the target Android platforms.
 3. Ensure dependency libraries along with their headers are installed in the Android NDK, under `<ANDROID_SDK>/ndk/<VERSION>/toolchains/llvm/prebuilt/<HOST_OS>/sysroot/usr/lib/<TARGET>` where `TARGET` is the target Android platform (ARMv7, AArch64, x86, x86_64).
 Header files are placed in the accompanying `usr/include` folder.